 Erica Jae was born and raised in the 19th ward of Rochester, NY.
 Out of love and protection, her mother allowed her only to play from in front of her house up to the stop sign that was located two houses down.
 Naturally, Erica grew curious about the world beyond her parameters and in college, she majored in social sciences with a concentration in mental health.
 Over the last 8 years, Erica has worked as an assistant manager, a clinical case manager, and a residential counselor in various group homes.
 Her work has been featured on NBC nightly news with Lester Holt and published in local magazines.
 From an early age Erica expressed herself through writing fictional short stories, poetry, and blasting hip hop from the stereo in her room.
 With her camera as an advocate, Erica tells the stories of the people within her community and beyond.
 Her work seeks beauty in hidden gems, balance with the duality of light and dark, and stillness in the poetic rhythm of the streets.
 Learn more here and IG: @artxericajae // @ello_yellow

 Born and raised in Atlanta, Ga.
-Abiose Spriggs received her undergraduate degree at the College of Wooster in Wooster, Ohio for fine art.
-She was introduced to art through her parents.
-Her mother is an educator and her father was in art administration.
-Abiose's entire upbringing was centered around art thus growing her appreciation for it and leading to further study.
-Her art focuses primarily on her personal experience and interest as a black person in America.
+Abiose Spriggs received an undergraduate degree at the College of Wooster in Wooster, Ohio for fine art.
+The artist's mother is an educator and father was in art administration.
+Abiose's entire upbringing was centered around art, thus growing their appreciation for it and leading to further study.
+Spriggs' art focuses primarily on the artist's personal experience and interest as a black person in America.
 Expressed through various mediums, drawing, printmaking, sculpture, and paint.
-In her paintings, she loves utilizing the medium to show the artist's hand often against an attempt to create the absences of the artist hand.
+In paintings, Abiose loves utilizing the medium to show the artist's hand and often works against any attempt to create the absences of the artist hand.
 Painterly brush strokes that are free and dance across the surface confined by the square.
 This, to the artist, is what it's like to be black in America.
 Being fed the illusion of freedom but never allowed to have it.
-Color has always been important in her art, the connection of color to emotion is a large driving force behind anything she draws.
-Spriggs is continually inspired by painters who`utilize bold colors and big canvases and those that use multiple mediums.
+Color has always been important to the artist, the connection of color to emotion is a large driving force behind the artwork.
+Spriggs is continually inspired by painters who utilize bold colors and big canvases and those that use multiple mediums.
 Jacob Lawrence, Josef Albers, Sam Gilliam, David Hammonds, Cezanne, Paul Gaugin, Egon Schile, Emma Amos, Wanda Koop, Radcliffe Bailey, Virginia Jaramillo, Betye Saar, Kerry James Marshall, and Elizabeth Catlett to name a few.